Close Encounters of the Third Kind: Reissues and home media

 Vincent Misiano reviewed Close Encounters: The Special Edition in Ares Magazine #5 and commented that "Artists in other media have always had the luxury of returning to a piece, reworking and refining it.
 For various reasons, money first among them, this opportunity has rarely been afforded to filmmakers.
 Steven Spielberg has been given the chance and used it well."

-On May 12, 1998, Spielberg recut Close Encounters again for the "Director's Cut", released as simply the "Collector's Edition" on VHS.
-This version of the film is a re-edit of the original 1977 release with some elements of the 1980 Special Edition, but omits the mothership interior scenes as Spielberg felt they should have remained a mystery.
-The director's cut is the longest release of the film, running at 137 minutes, two minutes longer than the theatrical version and five minutes longer than the special edition.
-A LaserDisc release of the Collector's Edition, released on July 14, 1998, includes a new 101-minute documentary, The Making of Close Encounters, which was produced in 1997 and features interviews with Spielberg, the main cast and notable crew members.
-There have also been many other alternative versions of the film for network and syndicated television, as well as the aforementioned Criterion LaserDisc version.
+On May 12, 1998, Spielberg recut Close Encounters again for the Director's Cut, released as simply the "Collector's Edition" on VHS.
+This version is a re-edit of the original 1977 release with some elements of the 1980 Special Edition, but omits the mothership interior scenes as Spielberg said they should have remained a mystery.
+The director's cut is the longest release of the film at 137 minutes, two minutes longer than the theatrical version and five minutes longer than the Special Edition.
+A LaserDisc release of the Collector's Edition, on July 14, 1998, includes a new 101-minute documentary, The Making of Close Encounters, which was produced in 1997 and features interviews with Spielberg, the main cast, and notable crew members.
+Many other alternative versions were made for network and syndicated television, and the Criterion LaserDisc version.
 Some of these combined all released material from the 1977 and 1980 versions.
-However, most of these versions were not edited by Spielberg, who regards the "Collector's Edition" as his definitive version of Close Encounters.
-The Collector's Edition was given a limited release as part of a roadshow featuring select films to celebrate Columbia Pictures' 75th anniversary in 1999.
+However, most of these versions were not edited by Spielberg, who regards the Collector's Edition as his definitive version.
+The Collector's Edition was given a limited release as part of a roadshow featuring select films to celebrate Columbia Pictures's 75th anniversary in 1999.
 It was the first time this version of the film had been shown theatrically.
-The director's cut was once again released in theaters on September 1, 2017 in tribute to the film's 40th anniversary.
+This was once again released in theaters on September 1, 2017, in tribute to the film's 40th anniversary.
 It made $1.8 million in the weekend ($2.3 million over the four-day Labor Day holiday), pushing its career global gross to over $306 million worldwide.

-Close Encounters was released on DVD on May 29, 2001, in a two-disc "Collector's Edition" set that contained only the director's cut.
-This set contained several extra features, including the 1997 "making of" documentary, a featurette from 1977, trailers and deleted scenes that included the mothership interior from the 1980 Special Edition.
-A single-disc DVD edition of the film was released on August 27, 2002.
-In tribute to the film's 30th anniversary, Sony Pictures released the film on DVD and Blu-ray in 2007.
+Close Encounters was released on DVD on May 29, 2001, in a two-disc Collector's Edition set that contains only the director's cut.
+This set contains several extra features, including the 1997 documentary, a featurette from 1977, trailers, and deleted scenes that includes the mothership interior from the 1980 Special Edition.
+A single-disc DVD edition was released on August 27, 2002.
+In tribute to the film's 30th anniversary, Sony Pictures released it on DVD and Blu-ray in 2007.
 For the first time, all three versions were packaged together.
 Then in 2017, in honor of its 40th anniversary, the film was given a 4K restoration of the original camera negative.
 Following its theatrical re-release of the director's cut, the film was released in 4K and Blu-ray with all three versions given the same 4K treatment.